Ongoing Investigation Alert: C - GuruFocus.com

-NEW YORK, July 25, 2022 (GLOBE NEWSWIRE) -- Scott+Scott Attorneys at Law LLP (“Scott+Scott”), an international shareholder and consumer rights litigation firm, reminds investors of its investigation into whether Cognyte Software Ltd. (“Cognyte” or the “Company”) ( CGNT) and certain of its officers and directors violated federal securities laws.
+Scott%2BScott+Attorneys+at+Law+LLP (“Scott+Scott”), an international shareholder and consumer rights litigation firm, reminds investors of its investigation into whether Cognyte Software Ltd. (“Cognyte” or the “Company”) (NASDAQ: CGNT) and certain of its officers and directors violated federal securities laws.
 If you purchased or otherwise own Cognyte securities, and have suffered a loss, you are encouraged to contact attorney Jonathan Zimmerman at (888) 398-9312, or [email protected], for more information.

 Cognyte is a security analytics software company based out of Israel.